 No matter if your hair is curly or straight as can be: You don’t need heat to change your looks!

 For all my curlies: Look up hair wrapping techniques on Youtube.
 For me, this works not only to keep my hair straight but also to straighten it.
-But I have to wrap it when it’s still damp after washing and let it dry like that.
+But I have to do it on dry hair,

 For the lissotrichous: Find countless “heatless curls” tutorials on Youtube.
-Also for you, it will probably make sense to try the techniques on damp hair.
+For you, it will probably make sense to try the techniques on damp hair.
 My best friend’s hair is straight and silky and without that little boost, no curls will ever stay!

 Healthy hair tip No 9: Protect your hair over night